 ‘Heaven and Earth: Art of Byzantium from Greek Collections’

 Think of Byzantium, and a color leaps to mind.
 That color is gold.
 Why gold?
 On the evidence, because of its capacity to serve two rulers: The exhibition’s title and its 187 objects together demonstrate how gold can represent power that is both earthly and heavenly at once.
-(Christopher Knight) (Through Aug.
+(Christopher Knight) (Ends Monday, Aug.
 25) Read more

 'Floral Journey: Native North American Beadwork'

 Unless one is Native American, getting a grasp of complex Native American spiritual cosmologies is not easy.
 And that distinction, which might be called a quality of profound otherness, is in essence what drives a fascinating show recently opened at the Autry National Center of the American West in Griffith Park.
 It's a story of survival, of a will to endure in the face of crushing opposition.
 And it is a story told through beads.
 (Christopher Knight) (Through, April 26, 2015) Read more

 Presentism: Light as Material